-The OpenFLUID platform (Fabre et al., 2013 ; Fabre et al., 2010) is based on
+The OpenFLUID software platform is a fully featured environment for spatial modelling of dynamics in landscapes (Fabre et al., 2013 ; Fabre et al., 2010).
+It relies on the following modelling concepts:

 The OpenFLUID platform can also be used as a support for collaborative works involving modelling of complex landscapes.

 Using an OpenFLUID-WaresHub service for collaboration, it is easier to develop, capitalize, share and reuse models as simulators, inside workgroups, scientific research teams, collaborative networks, …